emilia-jenni/JavaScript/Margit/Portfolio_JS_practice/README.md

-#Car Search
+#Portfolio JS Practice
+The aim of this was to test out different properties using JS for our school portfolio project.
-Practice task to build a simple search engine for cars, This was a school project for learning purposes.
+This was a school project for learning purposes.

 Technologies used